tpulatha/sdl_ios_guides/docs/Getting Started/Get Vehicle Data/index.md

 Use the SDLGetVehicleData RPC call to get vehicle data.
 The HMI level must be FULL, LIMITED, or BACKGROUND in order to get data.

 Each vehicle manufacturer decides which data it will expose.
-Please check the `RegisterAppInterface` RPC to find out which data you will have access to in your head unit.
+Please check the `SDLRPCResponse` RPC to find out which data you will have access to in your head unit.

 !!!
 IMPORTANT
 To access vehicle data on a head unit or a TDK, you must have a valid app id.
 Please check the *SDKConfiguration* section for more information on obtaining an app id.